ETS-Android4/EasyPark/README.md

 * JavaScript
 * Swift

+## Important Branches:
+* APIs: our apis and script that would run on a backend server (Node.Js)
+* Android: android studio files that construct the UI of the user and calls the APIs (Java)
+* Iosapp: Xcode project that constructs the UI of the user and calls the APIs (Swift Storyboard)

 ## App Features:
 * Signing in with google sign in
 * Viewing parking status of each parking space